 You can ride a 50cc, 125cc moped on a provisional driving licence if you have passed your Compulsory Basic Training.

-Compulsory Basic Training We will fund your Compulsory Basic Training (CBT) as part joining the scheme.
-The CBT takes place over a day at the Fast Trak training centre in Battlefield, Shrewsbury.
+We will fund your Compulsory Basic Training (CBT) as part joining the scheme.
+The CBT takes place over a day and will usually take place at the Fast Trak training centre in Battlefield, Shrewsbury.
 If you have a current CBT certificate we may require you to complete some additional training before receiving a moped on loan.
 This is also funded by the scheme.
 Before you take your CBT, make sure you are familiar with the Highway Code.

 Your Scooter Loan